mischanmalek/Ontologie-Immobilien/README.md

 ## Thesis
-If you like to view the whole thesis, please contact me m a i l (at) f i r s t n a m e (dot) com
+If you like to view the whole thesis, please contact me<br />
+m a i l (at) f i r s t n a m e (dot) com